axr6077/Black-Hole-X-ray-binary-Evolution/README.md

 Version: 1.3
 Release Version: 1.0
 # Black-Hole-X-ray-binary-Evolution
 Deep analysis of the galactic black hole x-ray binary GRS 1915+105 that contains a stellar-mass black hole and its evolution over the years 1992-2016.
-The studies would include but not limited to: tests of GT relativity in strong gravity, plasma physics in accretion discs and particle acceleration.
-The model promises to predict the extended evolution of this particular BHXRB by studing the light curves extracted over 4 energy bands using multi dimensional logistic regression and forest predictive algorithms.
+The studies include tests of GT relativity in strong gravity, plasma physics in accretion discs and particle acceleration.
+The model predicts the extended evolution of this particular BHXRB by studing the light curves extracted over 4 energy bands using multi dimensional logistic regression and forest predictive algorithms.

 ## Factors to consider
 * Superluminal projection (microquasar theory)- relativistic aberration